Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Improved feat selector filtering to filter by ID as well
 - Improved the cheat panel item spawner filtering to filter by ID as well

+`0.6.11`
+- Changed max quest categories from 20 to 50
+- Improve non climbable zone for invisible walls

 # Fixes
 `0.6.0`
 - Fixed PostProcess Vignette effect by adding a custom one